Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Propagation of sideband fields

 where $\Theta(z)$ is 1 for $z\in[z'-dz/2,z'+dz/2]$ and zero everywhere else, $\varepsilon_n(z)$ is the dielectric function at the sideband frequency $f_{{\rm SB},n}$, and $q_n=(\omega_{\rm NIR}+n\omega_{\rm THz})/c$ is the wavevector of the $n$th-order sideband in free space.
-Away from $z'$, in each of the materials in the sample, the sideband electric field is a superposition of two counter-propagating components along the $z$ axis.
-The continuity of the sideband electric field and its derivative with respect to $z$ requires that the sideband radiation close to the source at $z_0$ should be connected with the radiation propagating out of the sample through the following equations:
+Away from $z'$, in each material of the sample, the sideband electric field is a superposition of two counter-propagating components along the $z$ axis.
+The continuity of the sideband electric field and its derivative with respect to $z$ requires that the sideband radiation near the source at $z'$ is connected to the radiation propagating out of the sample through via